top of page

 With the return of kids to school in August, fall season kicks off at Walt Disney World.
 While some people may think fall in August is a bit much, Disney opts to take full advantage and introduce fall leaves and Halloween starting in August.
 The fall fun continues through September and peaks in October.
 This is also when you can experience Epcot’s Food and Wine Festival.
 If you are looking to experience a Disney fall we recommend aiming for September or early October, when crowds are lower.

 In terms of weather, August is the same as July, hot, humid, rainy, and downright unpleasant.
 September isn’t much better between the persistent heat and the peak of hurricane season, though the lack of crowds and enticement of seasonal events can make the heat more bearable.
-October is still in hurricane season, though the probability of one hitting decreases substantially by this time, and while the heat can still be a bit much mid day, the mornings and evenings are often pleasant.
+October is still in hurricane season, and while the heat can still be a bit much mid day, the mornings and evenings are often very pleasant.
+We highly recommend purchasing trip insurance either through Disney or another vendor if you are traveling here during hurricane season.

 October 1st is Walt Disney World’s anniversary and there are often small fun and exclusive offerings available on that day only.